PaloAltoNetworks/azure-autoscaling/Version-1-0/README.md

 - No higher than PAN-OS 8.1.6 for Panorama is recommended
 - If Hub is deployed last you must manually peer the hub with the app template
 - Because we use VNet Peering be sure none of your virtual network subnets overlap
-- ***Be sure to configure health probes for the Load Balancers in Panorama for the Hub and Inbound template.
-See my Panorama Sample config***
+- ***Be sure to configure health probes for the Load Balancers in Panorama for the Hub and Inbound template.***

 # Deploy Buttons